 After you have registered for your courses, you may view your assessment through your Student Financial History while logged into your portal at my.brocku.ca.
 This includes tuition as well as any residence or meal plan fees to be paid.

 Brock does not mail paper statements.
 It is your responsibility to check your statements via your student portal at my.brocku.ca.

-Before classes begin, prepare for your Brock experience with Smart Start.
-You’ll hear from current students and campus partners about student supports and services, ways to be successful, campus life and the community, course registration support and our academic environment.
+Experience Brock and prepare for the year ahead by learning from current students and campus partners during Smart Start.
+The program will connect you to student supports and services, ways to be successful, campus life and the community, course registration support, and our academic environment.

 TRansfer Success Program